Drake reveals he has a son in newest album "Scorpion"

-LOS ANGELES -- Drake confirms he's a father on his new album.
-The 31-year-old rapper from Canada released "Scorpion" on Friday.
-In two songs on his fifth album, he addresses rumors that he fathered a son with a former French adult-film star.
+LOS ANGELES -- Drake has confirmed he's a father on his new album, "Scorpion."
+The 31-year-old Canadian rapper released his fifth album on Friday.
+In two songs, he addresses rumors that he fathered a son with a former French adult-film star.

 In "Emotionless," Drake raps, "I wasn't hiding my kid from the world, I was hiding the world from my kid."
 In "March 14," he uses a Michael Jackson reference to say, "She not my lover like Billie Jean, but the kid is mine."